freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 500.1

-View your branches again to verify that it's gone.
+It said it was deleted but view your branches again for me to verify that it's gone.

 #### HINTS